+When you’re looking for the best coffee beans in the world, you may wonder: what’s so special about these particular beans?
 Coffee choices and preferences are a subjective matter.
 When seeking a new flavor, an extraordinary yumminess, or a fresh kitchen staple, there are a few things to consider, such as cost, roast, and brand.

 SEE ALSO: Our guide to Kopi Luwak, one of the most expensive & controversial coffees in the world!

 Coffee lovers take their taste preferences in coffee personally, but experimentation can be a fun experience.
 If you enjoy a punch of flavor in your cup, a dark roast and some medium roasts can deliver.
 If you tend to lean toward a breakfast coffee with a brighter fix, a light roast will make you smile.
 Of course, different brewing methods will bring out different tastes from the same coffee, so play around a little and find what you like.

 Environmentally friendly practices are becoming increasingly more important to consumers, and there are many choices available.
 Do your research and look into the business practices of the brand that earns your attention.
 You do pay more because the cost of environmentally friendly and organically sourced coffee practices is passed along to the consumer.
 But you can rest easy knowing that the brand’s ethics are congruent with yours.